minio/operator/examples/kustomization/operator-external-idp-oid/README.md

     <CA public certificate content in plain text here>
 ```

-And could mount the secret in the Deployment as follows:
+Mount the secret in the Deployment as follows:

 ```yaml
 apiVersion: apps/v1